 At GUS, children become academically ready to meet the challenges of their wildest dreams, and wise enough to follow them.

-“From the day that I stepped into GUS, I knew that this school was was one-of-a-kind.
+“From the day that I stepped into GUS, I knew that this school was one-of-a-kind.
 I knew that this was going to be different.
 I have never known better friends in one place.”—GUS student

 Science and Social Studies (Theme)